 Back to Astonishing Tales #25.
 The first story ended a bit abruptly, but there were some extra pages of content.
-There was a two page discussion between Roy Thomas, Rich Bucker, and Doug Moench over the creation of Deathlok.
-Buckler mentions again how he would like to eventually write a novel about Deathlok, with Moench’s help.
-One funny thing that you can’t help but notice is the punched card on the page giving you the rundown on the creators.
-Deathlok’s computer was programmed by punched cards!
-Well, few of us could really predict the future.
+There was a two page discussion between Roy Thomas, Rich Buckler, and Doug Moench over the creation of Deathlok.
+Buckler mentions again how he would like to eventually write a novel about Deathlok.

 Looking back at the whole launch of Deathlok, Marvel gave it a really good promotional push.
 He had a two year run in Astonishing Tales, which ended with issue #36, with Buckler staying on until the end.
-Moench left after the second issue, Astonshing Tales #26, and I think the series suffered in terms of story after that.
-The visuals on the remaining issues were always dynamic, but it was the collaboration of Moench combined with Buckler that made the character work for me.
+Moench left after the second issue, Astonshing Tales #26, and Buckler took on writing duties as well as the artistic ones.

 I think Deathlok (along with Killraven) is one of the most unique characters created during the 70s.
-I wish Buckler and Moench owned a piece of it; under the work for hire rules, it solely belongs to Marvel.
-They don’t even get a “created by” credit on any new appearances in Marvel Comics, which seems quite disgusting.
+I wish Buckler still owned a piece of it.
+He doesn’t even get a “created by” credit on any new appearances in Marvel Comics, which seems quite disgusting.
 There is something at the core of the character, a potential for untapped stories that Marvel has failed to realize despite many reboots.
 I suspect Deathlok has influences beyond comics; when I saw the 1987 film Robocop, it seemed to me that character was similar to Deathlok in many ways.
 Nuff Said!